argosopentech/Conquest/README.md

 Conquest is an open source strategy game similar to Risk and written in Godot.

 # Online
-To play online install and run [Godot](https://godotengine.org/download), download the project code from GitHub, and import and run from Godot.
+To play: install and run [Godot](https://godotengine.org/download), download the project code from GitHub, and import and run from Godot.

 There is a public multiplayer server running at `conquestgame.online`.